 Please set the password for root here.

-Next, we’ll be asked to remove the anonymous user, restrict root user access to the local machine, remove the test database, and reload privilege tables.
-You should answer y
+Next, this will be asked to remove the anonymous user, restrict root user access to the local machine, remove the test database, and reload privilege tables.
+You should answer y to all questions.

 Step 4 – Login to MySQL as root